madhums/madhums.github.io/work.md

 permalink: /work/
 ---

-Here's a curated list of applications I have worked on in the last 2 years.
+Here's a curated list of projects I have worked on in the last 2 years.

 <br/>